Effort Virtually Connects Residents of Senior Facilities to their Families

-Operation Linking Loved Ones, an effort to power the connections between residents of senior care facilities and their loved ones in the wake of the COVID-19 pandemic, was launched across the key markets that we serve.
-Operation Linking Loved Ones initially emerged organically among our dedicated employees who had a desire to help virtually connect family members.
-Even as social distancing guidelines begin to ease nationwide, for their own health and safety, elderly residents have not been able to have one-on-one personal connections that are so important to their quality of life.
-Involta is helping to provide those connections by donating the tablets and infrastructure needed for video chats.
+Cedar Rapids, IA- June 17, 2020 – Involta, an industry-leading hybrid IT, cloud computing and data center services company, announces Operation Linking Loved Ones, an effort to power the connections between residents of senior care facilities and their loved ones in the wake of the COVD-19 pandemic.
+The senior population is among the most vulnerable, according to health officials.
+Even as social distancing guidelines begin to ease nationwide for their own health and safety, elderly residents have not been able to have the one-on-one personal connections that are so important to their quality of life.
+Involta is helping to provide those connections virtually, by donating the tablets and infrastructure needed for video chats.

 “The sheer joy on the faces of residents and their family members who are able to connect in this way is priceless,” comments Bruce Lehrman, CEO of Involta, “It’s a small thing that we can do that makes a huge difference in the lives of these residents.”

-Operation Linking Loved Ones is now connecting families at Evergreen Estates in Cedar Rapids, IA, Shepherd of the Valley in Youngstown, OH and Devon Gables Rehabilitation Center in Tucson, AZ.
-An added benefit of virtual connections is that residents can connect with family members despite the distance.
+Operation Linking Loved Ones is connecting families at Evergreen Estates in Cedar Rapids, Shepherd of the Valley in Youngstown, OH and Devon Gables Rehabilitation Center in Tucson, AZ.
+An added benefit of virtual connections is that residents can connect with family members despite distance.

-Our leadership at Involta decided to combine efforts with other organizations in the tech infrastructure community who had been focused on similar initiatives.
-Cedar Rapids-based MobileDemand was among the first to join forces with us on the expanded program.
+As a result of the positive reaction, Involta decided to combine efforts with other organizations in the tech infrastructure community who had been focused on similar initiatives.
+Cedar Rapids based MobileDemand was among the first to join forces with Involta on the expanded program.

 “We are proud to have had the opportunity to provide rugged cases and mounting hardware to LA County healthcare facilities,” comments Matt Miller, President, MobileDemand.
 “We jumped at the opportunity to be able to extend our offer to assist the older population in our local market of Cedar Rapids.”
 MobileDemand will contribute numerous tablets and rugged cases (with the additional benefit of being mountable on IV stands, rolling tables and bedside safety bars) to the Operation Linking Loved Ones effort.

-Involta hopes to expand this initiative industry-wide, challenging colleagues and peers to enable tech in ways that power those personal connections that are so difficult today.
+“We hope to expand this initiative industry wide, challenging our colleagues and peers to enable tech in ways that power those personal connections that are so difficult today,” adds Lehrman.

 To learn more about Operation Linking Loved Ones and join the effort, please inquire at firstname.lastname@example.org.
-To read the full announcement, check out our recent press release.
+For more information about Involta, visit the all-new www.involta.com.